aiidalab/aiidalab-qe/docs/source/development/plugin.rst

         workchain_label = "hello_world"

         def _update_view(self):
-            name = self.node.outputs.name.value
+            name = self.outputs.name.value
-            formula = self.node.outputs.structure.get_formula()
+            formula = self.outputs.structure.get_formula()
             self.summary_view = ipw.HTML(
                 f"""<div> <h4>Hello {name}</h4> The input structure is: {formula} </div>""".format()
             )
             self.children = [ipw.HBox(children=[self.summary_view])]

-WorkChain
+WorkChain and Builder
 -----------------------
-It will be loaded into the QeApp workchain.
-One needs to implement a `get_builder` function to extract the input parameters for the sub-workchain.
+One needs to implement a ``get_builder`` function to tell QeApp how to use the input parameters from the GUI.
+Then register the workchain and builder in the `workchain_and_builder` dict, so that the QeApp can load them.

 .. code-block:: python